jh1993/UnderusedOptions/README.txt

 - Withering upgrade replaced by Soul Feedback (5 SP): Death Bolt deals additional damage equal to twice the number of undead, demon, holy, and arcane minions you have that are not summoned by itself.
 Mutually exclusive with Soul Battery.

 Fireball:
-- Damage type upgrades changed to redeal all fire damage resisted or blocked by SH as a split between the other damage types.
+- Damage type upgrades changed to redeal all fire damage resisted by enemies as a split between the other damage types.

 Magic Missile:
 - The bolt upgrades are no longer mutually exclusive.
 All of them will apply simultaneously if the target has the appropriate tags.